therealsphinx/support.balsamiq.com/content/sales/gdrivesubscription.md

 {{% alert info %}}**Note:** We recently changed our subscription system.
 If you signed up for a subscription before April 29, 2015 and have not yet migrated, see instructions for Pin Payment Subscribers below.{{% /alert %}}

-First select **"Manage your Subscription"** from the Help menu.
+First, select your avatar on the top right corner of the screen, and then select **"Manage your Subscription"**.
 This will bring you to your billing page.
 Here is an example of what a billing page looks like:

 ![](https://media.balsamiq.com/img/support/docs/gdrive/userguide/gdrive_billing_active.png)